Introduction to Data Warehousing: Building a Cutting Edge Data & Analytics Strategy

 Unlike earlier days, data comes in various forms and from different platforms or sources.
 The data needs to be precisely integrated into a common platform, known as a data warehouse, where it can be transformed to drive meaningful information.
 All big data organizations have incorporated the best data integration tools and are working with platforms like DataChannel to drive useful insights from the big data silos.

-Now, it has become quite easier to consolidate data from disparate systems, before finding a pattern out of it.
+It has become quite easier to consolidate data from disparate systems and find a pattern out of it.
 But before diving deeper into the concept, one should first know what Data Warehousing is.

 What is Data Warehousing?

-Data warehousing is a process used to collect and manage data from multiple sources to drive valuable business insights.
-It helps you bring all your data under one roof so that the same can be utilized to perform analysis and to report at different aggregate levels.
+Data warehousing is a process used to collect and manage data from multiple sources into a centralized repository to drive actionable business insights.
+With all your data in one place, it becomes simpler to perform analysis and reporting at different aggregate levels.

 It is the core of the BI system and helps you make better business decisions.
 In simple words, it is the electronic storage space for all your business data integrated from different marketing and other sources.